nadeo/trackmania-doc/docs/create/map-review/what-is-map-review.md

 ![Review Other Tracks](../../img/reviewOtherTracks.png)

-Lastly, you will have the option to choose from either the **TRACK OF THE DAY** or **WEEKLY SHORTS** servers.
+Lastly, you will have the option to choose from either the **TRACK OF THE DAY** or **WEEKLY TRACKS** servers.

-The aim of these servers is to provide an honest rating of the maps displayed on their functionality in **Cup of the Day**/**Weekly Shorts** and/or offer advice to mappers in order to help improve a map's quality overall.
+The aim of these servers is to provide an honest rating of the maps displayed on their functionality in **Cup of the Day**/**Weekly Shorts**/**Weekly Grands** and/or offer advice to mappers in order to help improve a map's quality overall.

 <hr>
 Author: [XLRB](https://twitter.com/XLRB_)